Stock Trading BotsApril 23, 202616 min read

 What it is: You write a strategy in Pine Script, TradingView fires an alert when conditions hit, the alert posts a webhook to a bridging service, and the bridge executes on your broker.

-Common bridges: TradersPost, Tickerly, and a handful of smaller ones.
+Common bridges: TradersPost, PickMyTrade, WunderTrading, Alertatron, and a handful of smaller ones.

 What works: TradingView is the research environment most retail traders already use.
 Pine Script is approachable.
 Alerts fire reliably when TradingView is up.
-Bridging to Alpaca, TradersPost, or Tickerly is well-documented.
+Bridging to Alpaca is well-documented.
+This is the genuine no-code path: a serious trader with a tested Pine Script strategy can be live without writing a single line of receiver code.

 What does not work: Bridges are the weak link.
 If the bridge goes down, your strategy is blind.
 Error logging varies.
 Some bridges parse alert payloads in ways that break when you change a single character.
 I have seen orders stuck or duplicated because of parse errors.
 The support quality is uneven.

-Who this is for: Traders who are comfortable reading logs and who can troubleshoot when something misfires.
+Who this is for: Traders who already have a strategy they trust and are comfortable reading logs when something misfires.
 Not for "set and forget".

 2. Alpaca-native Python or Node solutions